An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Introduction

-The converse of Theorem B holds when $P$ has a particular structure of zero entries.
-Namely, we consider the bipartite graph whose nodes are the sets of rows and columns of $P$, and edges correspond to nonzero entries of $P$.
-If the graph is a forest, we say that $P$ \term{induces a forest} (see \cref{forest}).
+The third and final ingredient is to decide whether the converse of \Cref{thm:B} holds, that is, whether $\rho\in \mC_\mS$ implies that the characteristic system has a solution.
+It turns out, that this holds when $\oP$ \term{induces a forest} in the sense that the bipartite graph whose nodes are the sets of rows and columns of $\oP$, and edges correspond to nonzero entries of $\oP$, is a forest (\cref{forest}).